shandour/tornado_postgres/README.md

-A simplistic blog application, using Tornado, aiopg and aiopg.sa.
+A simplistic blog application, using Tornado, aiopg and aiopg.sa, and Marshmallow.
-(as of yet unfinished)

 The 2 relevant entities are Bloggers and Posts.
 Bloggers can write/edit posts, like/dislikes posts, write messages to other bloggers and receive messages addressed to them.